jstev/virtuemart2-module/README.md

 VirtueMart 2.0+
 Module has been developed and tested using Joomla 2.5.9-17, virtuemart 2.0.17-26a

-## Installation instructions
+## Virtuemart Svea Payment Method Installation Instructions

 We assume that you have a working installation of Joomla and Virtuemart 2 to begin with.
-These instructions detail how to install the various SveaWebPay payment methods -- Svea Invoice, Svea Payment Plan, Svea Directbank and Svea Card -- in your Virtuemart 2 shop.
+These instructions detail how to install the various SveaWebPay payment methods -- Svea Invoice, Svea Payment Plan, Svea Directbank and Svea Card -- in your Virtuemart 2 shop, as well as how to install and configure individual instances of these payment methods.

 ### Installing the Svea payment methods -- overview

+Before we can configure the individual instances of the payment methods in virtuemart, we have to install the payment methods themselves.
+Each payment method, as well as their common support file package, is installed as a joomla extension.

 1. Download or clone the Virtuemart2-module from github.
 If you downloaded the files as a zip, unzip the files to a local directory.
 2. Now make new zip archives from each folder under src, i.e. svealib.zip, sveainvoice.zip, sveapartpayment.zip, sveadirect.zip and sveacard.zip.